Event-Triggered Islanding in Inverter-Based Grids: Simulation Results

 \section{Simulation Results}

-In this section, we compile results for the adaptive controlled islanding framework and demonstrate the impact that different islanding strategies have on the IEEE 24-bus network.
-We present results for the event-triggered detection and compare the proposed proactive islanding method -- that aims to maintain large supply-adequate islands -- with common islanding schemes that aim to aggressively isolate compromised grid sections.
-The efficiency of these adaptive islanding is evaluated using AC power flow solutions.
+We demonstrate the impact of various islanding strategies on the IEEE 24- and 118-bus networks.
+We compare the proposed proactive islanding method, which maintains large supply-adequate islands, with traditional schemes that aggressively isolate compromised sections.
+The efficiency of these strategies is evaluated using MATPOWER AC power flow solutions.